originjs/docs/docs/en/guide/tools/webpack-to-vite/README.md

 $ npx @originjs/webpack-to-vite <project path>
 ```

-or install it globally:
+...or install it globally:
 ```
 $ npm install @originjs/webpack-to-vite -g
 $ webpack-to-vite <project path>
 ```

 > Note: the default conversion is vue-cli project.
-Pass in the `-t webpack` option to convert a Webpack project.
+Pass in the `-t webpack` option to convert a webpack project.

 ## Options
 The CLI provides the following options:
 ```
+$ webpack-to-vite --help

+Usage: webpack-to-vite [options] [root]

+Options:
   -v, --version            display version number
   -d --rootDir <path>      the directory of project to be converted -t --projectType <type>  the type of the project, use vue-cli or webpack (default: vue-cli) -e --entry <type>        entrance of the entire build process, webpack or vite will start from those entry files to build, if no entry file is specified, src/main.ts or src/main.js will be used as default
   -h, --help               display help for command
 ```

 ## Awesome projects successfully converted

-The following is a list of projects that successfully converted from a webpack Project to a Vite project using the tool.
+The following is a list of projects that successfully converted from a webpack project to a vite project using the tool

 ### demos
 - [helloworld-vue2](https://github.com/originjs/webpack-to-vite-demos/tree/main/helloworld-vue2)
 - [helloworld-vue3](https://github.com/originjs/webpack-to-vite-demos/tree/main/helloworld-vue3)
 - [helloworld-webpack](https://github.com/originjs/webpack-to-vite-demos/tree/main/helloworld-webpack)